Scottish Housing Regulator

-The Scottish Housing Regulator (SHR) is an independent Non-Ministerial Department, directly accountable to the Scottish Parliament.
+The Scottish Housing Regulator (SHR) (Riaghladair Taigheadais na h-Alba) is the regulator of social housing in Scotland.
+SHR is an independent non-ministerial department, directly accountable to the Scottish Parliament.
 The body was established on 1 April 2011 under the Housing (Scotland) Act 2010.

-SHR is the successor to the previous Scottish Housing Regulator agency, which exercised Scottish Ministers' powers under the Housing (Scotland) Act 2001.
+SHR is the successor to the previous executive agency of the same name, which exercised Scottish Ministers' powers under the Housing (Scotland) Act 2001.

 The statutory objective of SHR is to: